JordanRL/Fermat/docs/modules/linear-algebra/matrix-factory.md

 # The Matrices Factory Class

-The `Samsara\Fermat\Matrices` factory class provides access to several pre-built matrices that may be useful in common situations.
+The `Samsara\Fermat\Core\Matrices` factory class provides access to several pre-built matrices that may be useful in common situations.

 ### Available Constants